 The pros:

-It deepens loyalty.
-A partner with a seat feels like they’re part of the strategy, not just funding the work.
+• A partner with a seat feels like they’re part of the strategy, not just funding the work.

 The cons:

-It can drift.
-Without clear roles, advisory members can start acting like decision-makers instead of advisors.
+• Without clear roles, advisory members can start acting like decision-makers instead of advisors.

-It risks tokenism.
-If you add partners just to show a list of logos, no one gets value.
+• If you add partners just to show a list of logos, no one gets value.

 The key is structure.
 Ours is light but intentional: one strategic question per quarter, one co-build tied to a business moment each year, and clear boundaries on governance versus guidance.

-I’ll save my full playbook for “what makes a good board” for another newsletter, because it deserves its own breakdown.
+I’ll save my full playbook on “what makes a good board” for another newsletter, because it deserves its own breakdown.
 But here’s the short version: if you don’t design the board with care, it will eat your time and deliver nothing.
 If you do it right, it becomes one of the most valuable loyalty tools you have.

 💡 If they help shape it, they’ll help protect it.
 Always give your partners some skin in the game.